ibm-cloud-docs/hs-crypto/index.md

 ### 1. Manage your keys through key management service
 {: #manage-keys}

 From the {{site.data.keyword.hscrypto}} dashboard, you can create new root keys or standard keys for cryptography, or you can import your existing keys.
-For more information on root keys and standard keys, see [Introduction to keys](/docs/services/hs-crypto?topic=hs-crypto-introduce-keys).
+For more information on root keys and standard keys, see [Key management service components and concepts](/docs/services/hs-crypto?topic=hs-crypto-understand-concepts#key-management-concepts).

 #### Creating new keys
 {: #create-keys}